waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Strategy vs Chuck:** Muscle (Lv 39) is the lead.
 Saving the Super Potion for in-battle emergency since Muscle has 66/127 HP and a level advantage.
 - **Matchup:** Muscle vs Primeape/Poliwrath.
 Beware DynamicPunch confusion.
 - **Emergency:** No HP healing items left.
 Muscle is at 4 HP.
 Lapis (Lv 10) is active.
+- **Plan:** Lapis uses Hypnosis (Slot 2).
+  - If Lapis survives and hits Hypnosis: Switch to Muscle.
-- **Plan:** Lapis uses Hypnosis.
-If successful, switch to Muscle to sweep.
-If Lapis dies, Muscle must pray for a miss.
+  - If Lapis dies: Send Muscle.
+Pray for a miss or crit.
+  - If Lapis misses and survives: Try Hypnosis again.